ppgcourseUB/ppgcourse2023/Molecular_Dating.Jesus_Lozano-Fernandez/README.md

 *The tree prior*

-Since all of the taxa included in the analysis in this exercise are living species we’ll use a birth-death model that doesn’t incorporate the fossil recovery process, however, we will add calibration information from the fossil record to generate timetrees on a non- arbitrary timescale. `/tree_BD_nodedate.Rev`
+Since all of the taxa included in the analysis in this exercise are living species we’ll use a birth-death model that doesn’t incorporate the fossil recovery process, however, we will add calibration information from the fossil record to generate timetrees on a non-arbitrary timescale. `/tree_BD_nodedate.Rev`

 *The master Rev script*